 27. The Ohio State University in Columbus, OH

 Course Examples: Survey of Artificial Intelligence II: Advanced Techniques, Intermediate Studies in Artificial Intelligence and Computer Game and Animation Techniques

 The Ohio State University’s Department of Computer Science and Engineering is in the College of Engineering, home to more than 40 research centers and laboratories.
-Faculty members in the Department include an AAAI Fellow, two ABET Fellows and a other accomplished awardees and researchers.
+Faculty members in the Department include an AAAI Fellow, two ABET Fellows, and other accomplished awardees and researchers.
 Students can choose from a BA or BS in computer and information sciences or a BS in computer science and engineering.
 The BS CSE requires more STEM courses, but both BS programs have the same computer science courses.
-The BA program is designed to be more flexible in the choice of courses, but requires students to identify a related field to concentrate in.
-Other colleges and departments offer alternative majors in information systems, computer engineering and data analytics with a computational analytics specialization.
+The BA program is designed to be more flexible in the choice of courses but requires students to identify a related field to concentrate in.
+Other colleges and departments offer alternative majors in information systems, computer engineering, and data analytics with a computational analytics specialization.